 Sandbag: Used when I shoot overhead and to stabilize my tripod.

 LaCie Rugged Portable hard drive 2 TB: This is the external hard drive I use when I shoot.

 Seagate Back Up Plus Hub for Mac 7 TB (not pictured): For my second back up at home.

 Wacom Intuos: I always edit with my Wacom tablet.

 Blower and Promaster Lens Cleaner: These ensure my lenses are free of dust and/or fingerprints

-USB keys: My backup on location before I wrap up a photoshoot
+USB keys: My backup on location before I wrap up a photoshoot (see ideas)

 Software: I use the latest version of Capture One Pro for basic retouching (contrast, exposure, brightness, sharpness, color correction) and I edit my photos in Photoshop.

 Manfrotto 190: I always shoot on a tripod for food so I can concentrate on composition, lighting, etc.

 Manfrotto 410 ballhead: I use this one when I shoot interiors, it allows me to make precise adjustments.